RSDKModding/RSDKv5-Example-Mods/README.md

 # RSDKv5-Example-Mods
-A set of example mods using RSDKv5
+A collection of example mods using RSDKv5's GameAPI